SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 3. If you completed part B of exercise 3, enter the repository URL that you noted down in exercise 3 part B's step 7.

-For example, your URL could look like: `https://git.hana.ondemand.com/di26c7ouv0/cna395`
+Your URL should look like: `https://git.hana.ondemand.com/di26c7ouv0/cnaXXX`, where XXX is your personal number provided by the session instructors.

 If you skipped part B of exercise 3, then provide this URL, `https://git.hana.ondemand.com/di26c7ouv0/cna375ex3`, and click `clone`.